 Time for the Mediterranean diet

 This officially means the traditional diet of the Greek island of Crete, but a lot of Mediterranean food is very healthy.
 Nowadays many people in the south of Europe eat a lot less healthy.
-They have been persuaded by western “nutrition scientists” that humans should drink gallons of water and eat superfoods, because their own traditional diet would so-called make them fat.
+They have been persuaded by western “nutrition scientists” that humans should drink gallons of water and eat superfoods, because their own traditional diet would so-called make them gain weight.
 They now have to work according to European standards, which is from 8 to 5 instead of 7 to 2 and a few times a week additionally from 5 to 8 in the evening.
 No more relaxing siesta, no more free time at the hottest hours of the day and a lot of extra stress, because in most south European countries there is no lunch break at work.
 People go around the corner for a grilled sandwich during working hours and starve themselves, just like the people in the west.
 Lunch will be moved to 6pm and dinner to 11pm.
 So we have to go to the Greek countryside countryside to find the old-fashioned healthy eating habits.

 The Mediterranean not being known for its fantastic breakfast, I will give a few examples.
 Traditional breakfast is a cup of strong Byzantine coffee with a small glass of water.
 In France and Italy people often take espresso with biscuits for breakfast, so I won’t take that as an example.
 The breakfast of the Greek gods bougátsa is another option.
 Another Mediterranean breakfast is first strong coffee and then a bowl of firm yogurt (Greek, Bulgarian…) with honey.
 Kurds even eat very extensive bread with saladon top of that.
 You should bear in mind that after that breakfast, these people do physical work on the land all day long.
 In many Mediterranean countries you have those nice little places where you can get your morning coffee, possibly supplemented with a sweet or savory puff pastry ‘bun’.
 We have therefore adjusted the breakfast a bit.

-What you chose for breakfast depends on what you can eat in the early morning.
+What you choose for breakfast depends on what you can eat in the early morning.
 Bread with jam, Nutella or cheese is great if you can tolerate it.
 Muesli or cornflakes with full fat milk or full fat yogurt is also cool.
 So is bougatsa, because there is not much butter and sugar in it and as you saw just above in the link, you can make it at home and keep it for several days in the fridge.
 Fruit is not very good for the stomach early in the morning and the modern green smoothies with fruit and vegetables are even a disaster.
-You can also take a strong coffee and eat later in the morning.
+You can take a strong coffee and eat later in the morning.

 Okay, why do I keep hammering on that strong coffee and tea?
 Well… when I first came to my homeland Greece, I noticed that people there didn’t drink two cups of coffee like in the Netherlands where I had to grow up, but one.
 Of course I asked for the reason and surprise was my share: why take two cups of coffee?
 One is enough, right?
 My reaction that you can’t walk on one leg either, resulted in thunderous bursts of laughter, but certainly no understanding.
 I also think that the Dutch would not take two cups of espresso or Byzantine coffee, because that coffee is simply too strong.
 You already have all your caffeine in one cup and then you take a few sips of water.
 The same goes for tea, although Greeks don’t drink it.
 “Tea is for old people”, is your answer when you ask why.
 Strong coffee wipes your stomach and intestines clean, so that you are not left with leftovers in the dark corners of your bowels, which cause all kinds of nasty diseases.
 Weak coffee can’t do that, so you drink it for no reason.
 Strong black tea keeps you alert and critical, which is why people in the southern countries take to the streets much faster to protest against politics than people in the north.
 They are also much more lively which is largely due to their diet and because they like good food.
 Something else that keeps them young, alert and modern is the daily newspaper that they pick up at the newsstand around the corner in the morning and which they discuss while drinking their coffee.